grpc/proposal/A14-channelz.md

 In general, each piece of data included is specific to the channel itself and NOT of its descendent channels.
 This is to say that an ancestor channel is not an aggregator for descendent channels.
-The target of a channel or subchannel may be different from that of its parent, or not present at all.
+The target of a descendent channel may be different from that of its parent.
+The target of a descendent subchannel may not be present.
 The channel state may be different from the ancestor channel state.
 The number of calls started, succeeded, and failed should reflect if calls were specifically tied to the channel.

 The number of calls started, succeeded, and failed on a channel gives insight into the activity of the channel.
 Subtracting the number of failed and